-- 2. The certificate of release to service should relate to the task specified in the manufacturer's or operator's instruction or the aircraft maintenance program which itself may cross-refer to a manufacturer's/operator's instruction in a maintenance manual, service bulletin etc. - 3.
-The date such maintenance was carried out should include when the maintenance took place relative to any life or overhaul limitation in terms of date/flying hours/cycles/landings etc., as appropriate. - 4.
-When extensive maintenance has been carried out, it is acceptable for the certificate of release to service to summarise the maintenance so long as there is a unique cross-reference to the work-pack containing full details of maintenance carried out.
-Dimensional information should be retained in the work-pack record. - 5.
-The person issuing the certificate of release to service should use his normal signature except in the case where a computer release to service system is used.
-In this latter case the CAD will need to be satisfied that only the particular person can electronically issue the release to service.
-One such method of compliance is the use of a magnetic or optical personal card in conjunction with a personal identity number (PIN) known only to the individual which is keyed into the computer.
-A certification stamp is optional.
+- 2. It is acceptable to use an alternate abbreviated certificate of release to service consisting of the following statement 'MCAR-145 release to service' instead of the full certification statement specified in paragraph 1.
+When the alternate abbreviated certificate of release to service is used, the introductory section of the technical log should include an example of the full certification statement from paragraph 1. - The certificate of release to service should relate to the task specified in the (S)TC holder's or operator's instructions or the aircraft maintenance program which itself may cross-refer to maintenance data. - 4.
+The date such maintenance was carried out should include when the maintenance took place relative to any life or overhaul limitation in terms of date/flying hours/cycles/landings etc., as appropriate. - 5.
+When extensive maintenance has been carried out, it is acceptable for the certificate of release to service to summarise the maintenance as long as there is a unique cross-reference to the work package containing full details of maintenance carried out.
+Dimensional information should be retained in the work-pack record.

-AMC145.50(d) Certification of maintenance
+AMC No I to I45.A.50(d) Certification of maintenance

-The purpose of the certificate is to release assemblies/items/components/parts (hereafter referred to as 'item(s)') after maintenance and to release maintenance work carried out on such items under the approval of CAD and to allow items removed from one aircraft/aircraft component to be fitted to another aircraft/aircraft component.
+The purpose of the certificate is to release assemblies/items/components/parts (hereafter referred to as 'item(s)') after maintenance and to release maintenance work carried out on such items under the approval of the CAA and to allow items removed from one aircraft/aircraft component to be fitted to another aircraft/aircraft component.